AVRO: History

 On 8 July 1923, Hilversumsche Draadlooze Omroep was launched by the Nederlandsche Seintoestellen Fabriek (in English: Dutch Transmitter Factory) under supervision of Willem Vogt.
-On 21 July 1923, it provided the very first regular radio broadcast in the Netherlands.
+On 21 July 1923, it provided the first regular radio broadcast in the Netherlands.
 In 1927 it changed its name into Algemeene Nederlandsche Radio Omroep (ANRO), followed soon by a merger with Nederlandsche Omroep Vereeniging (NOV).
 On 28 December 1927, the two merged broadcasters continued as Algemeene Vereeniging Radio Omroep (A.V.R.O., in English: "General Association of Radio Broadcasting").

-In 1938, AVRO sponsored what was the strongest chess tournament ever to be held, won by Paul Keres on tiebreak over Reuben Fine.
+In 1938, AVRO sponsored what was the strongest chess tournament ever to be held, won by Paul Keres on a tiebreak over Reuben Fine.

 AVRO was historically associated with the liberal pillar, a fact reflected in its longtime slogan, "promoting freedom."

-On 2 September 1999, AVRO adopted its fourth and last logo that consists of the "Avro" wordmark being made up of blue stripes, except the letter "o" that is made up by a blue ball.
+On 2 September 1999, AVRO adopted its fourth and last logo, consisting of the "Avro" wordmark made up of blue stripes, except the letter "o" made up of a blue ball.

-On 7 September 2014, AVRO were merged with its fellow broadcaster TROS to create one company known as AVROTROS.
+On 7 September 2014, AVRO merged with its fellow broadcaster TROS to create one company known as AVROTROS.